Should you dump your 529 college savings plan?

 While there’s a lot of diversity among the various plans - including performance, fees and management style - they have improved en masse, said Laura Pavlenko Lutton, director of funds research at Morningstar.

-“The days of everything being expensive and the choices all being poor for 529 savings are over,” Lutton said in a telephone interview.
+“The days of everything being expensive and the choices all being poor for 529 savings are over,” Lutton said in an article on the company’s website.
 “The likelihood that you are sitting in a plan that is a disaster right now is pretty low.”

 A study released by Morningstar Inc on Monday ranked the largest 529 college savings plans in the United States by their investment choices and likelihood of outperforming their peers.
 Overall, most 529 plans received solid ratings.